bailey572/devops/02_cmWithAnsibleTerraform/ansible/Notes2.md

 ### Run it

 Cycle the current set of containers in our docker-compose.yaml file and test out the results.
 Because we want everything in a clean state, bring down the containers instead of just stopping them.
-This will ensure that previous modificatons that we have made are removed.
+This will ensure that previous modifications that we have made are removed.
 Instead of changing directories, we can use the -f flag to point to our file.

 ```bash
 docker-compose -f ./docker/docker-compose.yaml down